Destined (Ms. Marvel): Plot

 Najma explains that she and Kamran are part of a group of enhanced beings known as Clandestines or Djinn who were exiled from the Noor dimension, and that Aisha was one of them.
 She also reveals that the bangle might be able to help them return, and asks for Kamala Khan's help.
 Kamala agrees, but Bruno Carrelli warns her that interdimensional travel could be dangerous, so she asks Kamran for more time to ensure that they can do it safely.
 Kamran assents, but Najma refuses to wait and decides to force Kamala to help them.
 Kamala's brother Aamir marries his fiancée Tyesha, but Kamran arrives at the wedding to warn Kamala before the other Clandestines arrive.
 Kamala, Bruno, and Kamran are overpowered by the Clandestines while Najma tries to use the bangle, which triggers a vision of a train.
 The Department of Damage Control (DODC) agents arrive and capture the Clandestines, including Kamran.
 As Kamala and Bruno escape, Nakia Bahadir sees Kamala using her powers.
 Sana contacts Kamala, revealing that she also saw the vision of the train and insisting that Kamala and Muneeba must visit her in Karachi.

 Production

 Development

 By August 2019, Marvel Studios had begun development on a Ms. Marvel television series for the streaming service Disney+.
 In September 2020, Meera Menon was hired to direct one episode, ultimately directing two episodes, including the third.
 Executive producers include Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Brad Winderbaum, in addition to Kamala Khan co-creator Sana Amanat, lead directors Adil El Arbi and Bilall Fallah, and head writer Bisha K. Ali.
-The third episode, titled "Destined", had the teleplay written by Freddy Syborn, A. C. Bradley, and Matthew Chauncey, and the story was written by Syborn, and was released on Disney+ on June 22, 2022.
+The third episode, titled "Destined", had the teleplay written by Freddy Syborn, A. C. Bradley, and Matthew Chauncey, and the story was written by Syborn.